haukex/raspinotes/Cloning.md

   The usual partition labels are `bootfs` and `rootfs` (and the optional `data`).

 Mount the clone's FAT `bootfs` and ext4 `rootfs`.
-In the following, I will assume that they are mounted at `/media/USER/bootfs` and `/media/USER/rootfs`.
+In the following, I will assume that they are mounted at `/media/$USER/bootfs` and `/media/$USER/rootfs`.

 - `sudo lsblk -o+PARTUUID /dev/sdY`, then:
-  - `sudo vi /media/USER/bootfs/cmdline.txt` and edit `root=PARTUUID=...` to match the new `PARTUUID`
+  - `sudo vi /media/$USER/bootfs/cmdline.txt` and edit `root=PARTUUID=...` to match the new `PARTUUID`
-  - `sudo vi /media/USER/rootfs/etc/fstab` and edit all of the `PARTUUID=` fields to match the new `PARTUUID`s
+  - `sudo vi /media/$USER/rootfs/etc/fstab` and edit all of the `PARTUUID=` fields to match the new `PARTUUID`s

-- `sudo ./clone-delete.sh /media/USER/rootfs` to delete various files that will be re-generated
+- `sudo ./clone-delete.sh /media/$USER/rootfs` to delete various files that will be re-generated

 - machine-id and Hostname
-  - `sudo systemd-firstboot --root=/media/USER/rootfs --hostname=HOSTNAME --setup-machine-id --force`
+  - `sudo systemd-firstboot --root=/media/$USER/rootfs --hostname=HOSTNAME --setup-machine-id --force`
-  - `sudo vi /media/USER/rootfs/etc/hosts` and replace all instances of the old hostname there too
+  - `sudo vi /media/$USER/rootfs/etc/hosts` and replace all instances of the old hostname there too

-- If you have this file, `sudo vi /media/USER/rootfs/etc/machine-info` and edit `PRETTY_HOSTNAME` etc.
+- If you have this file, `sudo vi /media/$USER/rootfs/etc/machine-info` and edit `PRETTY_HOSTNAME` etc.

+- Do any other customization steps that you might need and can do before first boot here.

 Post-Boot Updates on Clone
 --------------------------

 - Regenerate SSH Host keys:
-  - `sudo rm -vf /etc/ssh/ssh_host_*` (Note: The ssh service doesn't re-generate these files on boot, and will refuse to start if they're missing, which is why we don't do this until after the first boot of the clone.)
+  - `sudo rm -v /etc/ssh/ssh_host_*` (Note: The ssh service doesn't re-generate these files on boot, and will refuse to start if they're missing, which is why we don't do this until after the first boot of the clone.)
-  - `sudo dpkg-reconfigure openssh-server`
-  - `sudo systemctl restart ssh`
+  - `sudo dpkg-reconfigure openssh-server && sudo systemctl restart ssh`

 - SSL Certs - only if you had/have the package `ssl-cert` installed:
   - `sudo make-ssl-cert generate-default-snakeoil --force-overwrite`

 - Do any other customization steps needed for your system here.

-- If you had the overlay filesystem enabled, reenable it now.
+- If you had the overlay filesystem enabled, reenable it now (`sudo raspi-config nonint do_overlayfs 0`).

 More Information